linglinchen/drug-tool/README.md

 php artisan import:clearmolecules
 php artisan import:cleartasks
 ```
-- Import users, atoms, or molecules.
+- Import all the things.
 See their files in **app/Console/Commands** for more information.
 ```
 php artisan import:users
 php artisan import:groups